mikaele90/OPT2-R10-LoL_Tilasto-ohjelma/README.md

 Instructions:

-Step 1: start the software
+Step 1: Start the software

-Step 2: press create profile button
+Step 2: Create new profile

-Step 3: fill username and password fields

-Step 4: log in

-Step 5: open settings and insert riot api key into riot api key field

-Step 6: press ok
+Step 3: Go to Edit -> Settings, insert valid Riot API key and set the region the same as your League of Legends account's region and click Save

+Step 4: Click Add games, enter your Summoner name and choose how many matches to fetch

-Step 7: click on the matches generated in the main window to get feedback
+Step 5: Double click on a match to see your stats

-Step 8: log out and drink beer
+Step 6: Click on Feedback to get analysis of your performance in the match